How #CatsAgainstBrexit could’ve saved the EU

 #CatsAgainstBrexit is the long-awaited creative response to the dullness and lack of originality of the official Remain camp, making the case for an IN vote less about numbers and more about people (or cats for that matter).

-About the author: Vyacheslav (@slavacm) is a doctoral candidate at the Oxford Internet Institute, researching complex social networks, digital identity and technology adoption.
-He has previously studied at Harvard University, Oxford University and the London School of Economics and Political Science.
-Vyacheslav is actively involved in the World Economic Forum and its Global Shapers community, where he is the Curator of the Oxford Hub.
+About the author: Dr Vyacheslav Polonski is a researcher at the University of Oxford, studying complex social networks and collective behaviour.
+He holds a PhD in computational social science and has previously studied at Harvard, Oxford and LSE.
+As the Founder and CEO of Avantgarde Analytics, he advises political leaders on algorithmic election campaigns and AI governance.
+Vyacheslav is actively involved in the World Economic Forum Expert Network and the WEF Global Shapers community, where he served as the Curator of the Oxford Hub.
 He writes about the intersection of sociology, network science and technology.